 Top Heat vs. Knicks Players to Watch - Eastern Conference Semifinals Game 6

-Jimmy Butler is one of the players to watch on Friday at 7:30 PM ET, when the Miami Heat (44-38) match up with the New York Knicks (47-35) at FTX Arena.
+Friday's 7:30 PM ET matchup between the Miami Heat (44-38) and the New York Knicks (47-35) at FTX Arena features the Heat's Bam Adebayo and the Knicks' Julius Randle as players to watch.

-In the article below, we'll give you all the info you need to know about who to keep your eye on in this matchup, which you can watch on ESPN with a seven-day free trial to Fubo!

 How to Watch Heat vs. Knicks